by Sean Marten

 American Gothic (1930) is a well-known painting by American artist Grant Wood (1891-1942).
-It depicts a salt-of-the-earth couple standing in front of their Midwestern home, the man holding a pitchfork.
+It depicts a farmer and his daughter (modeled after Wood’s dentist and sister, respectively) standing in front of their Midwestern home, the man holding a pitchfork.
 The painting has become an icon of hardscrabble Americana.

 [Imitating.]
 All right, all right, all right, Space McConaughey.